JohnEarnest/ok/docs/Trees.md

 	(`a`b`c`d`e`f`g`h`i
 	 `a`a`a`b`d`d`e`e`f)

 How about removing nodes?
 Let's begin with assuming that the set of nodes you which to remove, `r`, is it's own transitive closure.
 That is, any descendants of nodes in `r` are contained in `r`.
+This ensures that we are removing complete subtrees at once, and avoiding the risk of leaving "dangling" nodes behind.
+Furthermore, we'll assume our tree is normalized.

-Where do these nodes appear in the overall tree?
+Where do the nodes in `r` appear in the overall tree?

 	  r: `b`d`e`f

 	  m:^(d?r)?!#t
 	1 0 1 0 0 0 1 1 1 1 1

-Thus, the indices of the nodes which will be preserved:
+Thus, the indices of the nodes (and data items) which will be preserved:

 	  &m
 	0 2 6 7 8 9 10

 And the number of spaces by which each node will be displaced by the removal of intervening nodes:

+	  -~m
+	0 -1 0 -1 -1 -1 0 0 0 0 0

 	  +\-~m
 	0 -1 -1 -2 -3 -4 -4 -4 -4 -4 -4